Perfect chiral quantum routing: The Lily graph

-\textit{The Lily graph --} By engineering the topology and chirality of the graph it is possible to achieve ideal quantum rouring.
+By engineering the topology and chirality of the graph it is possible to achieve ideal quantum routing.
 To this aim we put forward the structure, termed the \textit{Lily graph}, depicted in Fig.\ref{fig:Lily Graph}.

 The network is defined by an input layer $\mathcal{I}$ of two nodes $\ket{1}$ and $\ket{2}$ (labeled in green and magenta, respectively), a chiral layer $\mathcal{C}$ of $d$ vertices $\ket{k}$ (blue labeled), a routing layer $\mathcal{R}$, composed of $n$ vertices $\ket{l}$ and $\ket{r}$ (yellow labeled) and, finally, and output layer ${\mathcal O}$ of $n$ outputs $\ket{o}$ and $\ket{f}$ (orange labeled).
 The two integers $d$ and $n$ denote independent degrees of freedom of the topology, and may assume any value \footnote{strictly speaking the chiral parameter must be greater than one ($d>1$) since to create interference the input wave-function must be split in at least 2 separated spatial regions.}.
 The associated Hamiltonian depends on both $d$ and $n$ and also on the vector of the different phases $\vec{\phi}=\{\phi_1,\phi_2,\dots\}$, i.e. $ H \left( n,d,\vec{\phi} \right)$, and is the sum of the adjacency matrices of the different layers and nodes of the discrete structure, i.e.,

 where $A_\mathcal{I}$ refers to the input adjacency matrix, i.e.

 and is associated to the \textit{input} state $\ket{\psi_{0}}$.
 The chiral adjacency reads

 where the phases $\phi_{k}$ are the $d$ roots of the unity $\sqrt[\leftroot{-2}\uproot{2}d]{1}$, i.e. $\phi_{k} = 2 k \pi/d$.
 The routing adjacency $C_{\mathcal{R}}(n,d,\vec{\phi})$ is defined as